Hieromon/AutoConnect/mkdocs/acelements.md

 ## How to coding for the elements

-### Definition in sketch
+### <i class="fa fa-edit"></i> Define the elements in Sketches

 Each element can be defined by a macro.
 By using the macro, you can treat element names that are String types as variables in sketches.[^2]

-[^2]: The square brackets in the syntax are optional parameters.
-The stroke is a selection parameter.
+[^2]: The square brackets in the syntax are optional parameters, the stroke is a selection parameter, the bold fonts are literal.

 ACElement ( *name* <small>\[</small> , *value* <small>\]</small> )